Here, you'll find all my projects. After using a filter or sort, please refresh to reset!

 Language: C

-A simple calculator, which performs basic arithmetic operations.
+Description: A simple calculator, which performs basic arithmetic operations.
 It was my first C program, and I built it to reiterate the fundamentals of C programming.

 Check it out!Category: Utility